SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics/Week 2/Accelerated_C++_4_7/README.md

 ## Overview

-C++ project to  compute and keep a track of final grades of several students at once.
+C++ project to calculate the average of the numbers stored in a vector.

 ## Standard install via command-line
 ```